LABOR CERTIFICATION: THE PERM GREEN CARD PROCESS

 Completing the job order stage quickly is also important, as none of the advertisements can be older than 180 days at the time of filing the labor certification.
 A job order announces the availability of an open position to registered, unemployed workers in the state where the work is to be done.

-There are several recruitment advertisements that must be placed by the employer and each of these advertisements requires special details.
+Employers must place several recruitment advertisements, and each requires special details.
 The required recruitment advertisements are:

 - One (1) job order placed with a state workforce agency;